Skip to content

 Use Revoke when a key should stop working.
 Revoked keys remain visible in the table until you archive them.
 Use Archive only after you no longer need the revoked key in the admin view.

 Use connection-scoped keys when an integration only needs one CRM connection.
-Use account-wide keys when the integration needs to discover every API-enabled connection on the account.
+Use account-wide keys when the integration needs to discover every API-enabled connection on the account, or when you manage Webhooks.

 After creating a key, paste this prompt into your coding assistant: